-Although fruit can be too high in sugar for a strict keto diet, some fruits CAN fit into a low carb or slow carb lifestyle.
+Although fruit can often be too high in sugar for a strict keto diet, some fruits CAN fit into a low carb or slow carb lifestyle.
 This low carb cherry dessert (a Clafoutis) is made with almond flour, eggs, a bit of sugar (or sugar substitute), and of course cherries.
-It is easy, delicious and an example of a dessert that can fit into a low carb lifestyle.
+It is easy, delicious and a prime example of a dessert that can fit into a low carb lifestyle.

-Jump to: How to Eat Fruit on Low Carb Diets | Best to Worst Fruits | Cherry Clafoutis Recipe
+Jump to: | RECIPE | Why isn’t Fruit Allowed on Low Carb Diets? | Best to Worst Fruits for Low Carb

 This post may contain affiliate links, and you can read our disclosure information here–

-Why No Fruit on Low Carb Diets?
+Why Avoid Fruit on Low Carb Diets?

 A lot of people have trouble with the idea that fruit is to be avoided on a low carb, slow carb or ketogenic diet.